-In situations involving formal complaints outlined in Section 6 or Section 8 of this policy, Title IX Special Investigators, who will be appointed by the President of the University and go through extensive training, will carry out all initial investigations and report their findings to the ACTS Committee.
+In situations involving formal complaints, Title IX Special Investigators, who will be appointed by the President of the University and go through required training, will carry out all initial investigations and report their findings to the ACTS Committee.

 d.
 Special Adjudicator